svtk/AtomicKotlinCourse/Object-Oriented Programming/Class Delegation/Exercise 3/task.md

 Create a class `AA` that implements `A`, producing the value `1` for `x` and `z`, and tracing `"AA.u()"` for `u()` and `"AA.v()"` for `v()`.
 Create a similar implementation `BB` implementing `B`.
 Now create a class `Delegation` which delegates to both `A` and `B`.
-IntelliJ or the compiler will tell you what you need to do to solve the collisions.
+IntelliJ or the compiler will guide you in resolving the collisions.